Mac-Adam/Infinite_Fractal_Unity/MANUAL.md

 In short the video will be comprised of still images made at double the zoom.
 Zooming in at constant speed and then swapping the image for the new one.
 The swap is mostly seamless though you might see some small artifacts.
 Unfortunately images made using the "Distance" color palettes are not compatible with the video generation.

+### Some known "bugs"

+In this section I will describe a few known "bugs" that you might encounter.
+Most of them are features that could cause problems if abused.

+- The maxIter slider is log scale.
+This means that if you move it just slightly the computation time will not increase linearly, it will increase exponentially.
+For this reason if you slide it to far the render might never finish.
+Use it with caution.
+- Changing colors when using antyaliasing, sometimes will yeld weird results.
+Click R to fix it
+- Super high tiling will slow down the render if unnecessary (this will occur when you do a video render.
+After some frames have been generated, and the zoom decreased) you can just change the tiling to speed it up
+- Increasing the resolution too much without sufficient tiling may crash the program (Precision level > 2 with distance estimation or normal map)